 A Routine Habit of Meeting Your Own Needs Before You Crack And Lose It

 There is a lot of confusion and guilt around taking care of ourselves.

 Self-care, they call it.

 We may have a few opposing viewpoints that are deep back in our brains.
 If you’re a Christian like me, it’s probably worse.
-We think we need to pour ourselves out, sacrifice our sanity, and never ever ever put ourselves before anyone else in the entire world, especially never before our own family.
+We think we need to pour ourselves out and sacrifice our sanity.
+That we should never ever ever put ourselves before anyone else in the entire world, especially never before our own family.

 Things moms need to love and serve their families well: